Read Genesis 1:1-25

 The creation took six days, with one day of rest.
 There is some debate if these are literal days or “days” according to God’s perspective (a thousand years is like one day to the Lord, 2 Peter 3:8).
 Others think the day is merely the passing of time, and not to be taken literally.

 I prefer literal days.
 In verse 3 God marks time, an evening and a morning, as the first day.
 He did this on the day that He created light and separated it from darkness.
 But, He had not yet created the “lights in the expanse” or the “greater and lesser light” (the sun and the moon) until the fourth day.
-That means He marked time before time was measurable.
+That means He marked time before time was measurable by that standard.

 How did God measure time as a morning and an evening when the instruments of measuring morning and evening were not yet in existence?
 This once was pointed out to me by a critic, and has bugged me ever since.

 On reflection I realized the context can help me to understand.
 It is on day four God created the lights, the sun, and the moon for the express purpose to be for signs, seasons, days and years.
-Because the context of day one is close to day four, it seems that He would be measuring a “day” according to that same standard.
+The rising and setting of the sun is only a “sign” to measure time, but God knew how long that would take before the instrument to measure it was even created.
+Time as a concept existed before it was marked and measured by days and nights or stars and seasons.

 The measure of time can depend on your perspective.
 Earth astronauts measure time according to earth time, despite that time measuring can change depending on where you are in the universe.
 The concept of measuring time does not depend on having the sun in front of you to do so, only that you know how long it takes for one earth day to be complete.

 God in His foreknowledge knew how long an earth day would take.
 And then He created an earth day, on day four, for the very purpose of creating a way to even measure an earth day at all.
+In other words, God understood what time was before there was an earthly way to measure it.
 This shows foreknowledge, and shows a plan.
-And to me, its evidence that God meant a literal day.

 There is an order, a separating, but still an overall relation and system.
 All completed within seven days.
 Seven in the Bible is the number of wholeness, completeness, and holiness.
 The number two can represent division of opposites or union of separates.
 Here, it represents both.
 It shows both how light and darkness are opposites, and yet are united according to God’s purpose of having a day and a night.